 Whether it’s a hazelnut latté with soy milk and Stevia or a slice of pizza with mushrooms, tomatoes, and pepperoni, PCC’s dining experience offers variety and freshness.
-College students, faculty, staff, and guests have an abundance of food options on campus at Four Winds, Varsity, and Grab N Go; plus items for sale at Palms Grille, The Common Grounds Café, Papa Johns, or The Hut.
+College students, faculty, staff, and guests have an abundance of food options on campus at Four Winds, Varsity, and Grab N Go; plus items for sale at The Palms, The Common Grounds Café, Papa Johns, or The Hut.

 “Variety is key to today’s consumers,” says Toby Baker, general manager of on-campus restaurants.
 “People are looking for their own personal niche in the food market so that when they’re here at PCC, they’re not just one of thousands of people on campus,” he said.
 “They want to have some of their favorite little things like at home.
 We’re trying to provide that home feel.”